VCGI/standards-and-guidelines-dev/parcels/Act68-2024-Parcels-VCGI.md

 ## 3.1 Summary
 - Create Computer Assisted Mass Appraisal (CAMA) data standard based on fields from current CAMA software providers and input from the Tax Department, with applicability to current and future CAMA providers operating in Vermont
 - Normalize 'priority fields' in initial standardization, expanding to additional fields in future phases
-- Use stacked polygons for representing and accounting for unlanded structures and common interest parcels
+- Use stacked polygons to represent and account for unlanded structures and common interest parcels
 - Improve attribution of unlanded structures and common interest parcels via prefix codes
-- Require monthly submittal of CAMA data, or provide read-only source, adherent to the VT CAMA data standard to the State of Vermont
+- Provide read-only source of CAMA data, or require monthly submittal, adherent to the VT CAMA data standard to the State of Vermont
 - Make submitted CAMA data publicly available and relatable with parcel map data

 ## 3.2 Justification
-These recommendations are intended to provide useful property description information to aid timely and accurate reappraisals, while also supporting key public policy concerns (e.g., housing) that are best served by CAMA data.
+These recommendations are intended to provide useful property description information to aid timely and accurate reappraisals, while also supporting key public policy concerns (e.g., housing) best served by CAMA data.
 The recommendations are also intended to improve access to and use of public information for data analysis and visualization.
 Linking select standardized CAMA information with existing GIS data such as parcels and spatialized property transfers will further enhance data analysis and parcel-dependent policy decisions.

 ## 3.3 Components